Search underway for Thomaston man who went clamming in blizzard

 ST. GEORGE — A Thomaston man is missing Friday after he went out clamming around 6 p.m.
 Thursday in the midst of the blizzard and did not return home, the Coast Guard said.

-Paul Benner, 35, went clamming in Long Cove Thursday, but was reported missing around midnight by his father when he did not return home, according to the Coast Guard and Knox County Sheriff Donna Dennison.
+Paul Benner, 35, was last seen at about 6 p.m.
+Thursday when he went out in his 14-foot skiff to go clamming.
+He was reported missing around 11 p.m. by his father, according to the Coast Guard.

-Rescue workers and first responders from the Knox County Sheriff’s Office, U.S. Coast Guard, Maine Marine Patrol and multiple local agencies continued to search for signs of him Friday morning, said Coast Guard Petty Officer Geoff Potter.

-Benner’s pickup truck was located near a dock on Long Cove Road and his skiff was found a few hundred yards from the Clark Island causeway.
+Benner’s pickup truck was found near a dock on Long Cove Road and his skiff was found around midnight a few hundred yards from a causeway that connects Clark Island to the mainland.
+Other equipment from Benner’s skiff has also been found, said Chief Deputy Tim Carroll of the Knox County Sheriff’s Office.

-The towns of South Thomaston and St. George were sending boats and volunteers to search the shoreline.
-Civilians with private boats were also assisting public safety officials.

-The Coast Guard station in Boothbay Harbor and the Rockland station sent boats.
-A Coast Guard helicopter joined the search a little after 6 a.m.
+The Maine Marine Patrol and fire departments from local towns including St. George, South Thomaston and Thomaston have searched the cove and shoreline and Coast Guard boats from the stations in Boothbay Harbor and Rockland have searched farther offshore.
+A Coast Guard helicopter flew over the area just after 6 a.m.
 Friday.

 The search began in the wake of a major winter storm that produced near record high tides, high seas, and heavy winds.
 The National Weather Service reported near-shore seas of 10 to 15 feet during the storm.
 By early Friday morning, seas between Long Cove Road and Clark Island had subsided to about 2 feet.